-A digital programmable thermostat can cut your heating and cooling costs by 20%.
+A smart programmable thermostat can cut your heating and cooling costs by 20%.
 They also provide a huge convenience factor in that you don’t have to mess with the thermostat every time you go to bed, wake up, go to work, or get back from work.
 And they are good for the environment.

 - Cost Savings: $180/year